fabaff/ch.bfh.bti7081.s2013.white/ch.bfh.bti7081.s2013.white/doc/cs01/task03/task03.md

 ### 4. Design

 #### Some (non-functional) system requirements
-(in addition to user requirements; extensive system requirements are not yet possible at this point of the project)
+(in addition to user requirements; extensive system requirements are not yet possible at this point of the project; date: 18.03.2013)

 - An encrypted authentication is needed to enter the application.
 - The data of all patients are stored in a central database.